nishamuktewar/altus-lda-example/README.md

 Log in to [Altus](https://www.cloudera.com/products/altus.html).

-To use Altus, first, you must set up an Environment.
+To use Altus, first, you must set up an Environment, if none are alaready available to you.
 Choose "Environments" from the left and click "Quickstart".
 Click "Create" next to AWS.

 Set the Altus Environment Name to `AltusLDAExample` and choose the same region in which you created the SSH keys above, such as `us-east-2`.
 Leave other options at the default.
 Supply your AWS Access Key and Secret Key when prompted.